Back to QuickStarts

 1. Open the LINK Token Contract write functions for your network in an explorer.
 For example, on Ethereum Sepolia you can open the 0x779877A7B0D9E8603169DdbD7836e478b4624789 contract.

-Connect wallet to the scanner
+Connect wallet to the block explorer

 3. Approve the deployed contract to spend LINK.
 Run the approve function with your deployed contract address and 5000000000000000000 Juels (5 LINK) as variables.
 Click Write to run the function.
 MetaMask asks you to approve the transaction.